ghc-proposals/ghc-proposals/proposals/0000-higher-order-template-patterns-in-rewrite-rules.md

 1. Do nothing.

-2. Introduce explicit syntax for template applications.
+2. Introduce explicit syntax for template patterns.
    This requires modifying the parser and bikeshedding over syntax, but it may make the rules completely backwards compatible and the intent of the programmer is clearer to the compiler so the compiler can give better error messages and warnings.
    We have chosen against this alternative, because we do not think any existing rewrite rules depend critically on the previous behaviour and we expect error messages and warnings can still be written for the most common mistakes with a bit more effort.